SaifSabban/Trinkey-Mouse-Jiggler/README.md

 ## Notes
 If you'd like to change the frequency of the code running, just change the value of:
 > int Function_Interval

+There is an additional CircuitPython Version of this code that been proven to work on the Pi Pico.
+To you is you must use the adafruit_hid library